 There is a growing burden of kidney disease worldwide.
-In the United States alone there are an estimated 20 million adults with CKD.10 The incidence of disease has doubled since the beginning of the twenty-first century, growing most rapidly in adults older than sixty.
+In the United States alone there are an estimated 20 million adults with CKD.10 The incidence of the disease has doubled since the beginning of the twenty-first century, growing most rapidly in adults older than sixty.
 The course of kidney disease is unpredictable with many sufferers progressing to ESRD and requiring dialysis.
 As of 2009, there were an estimated 871,000 people receiving treatment for ESRD.10

 A patient with ESRD will require RRT in the form of hemodialysis, peritoneal dialysis, or renal transplant, to sustain life.
 The demand for donor kidneys is high; there are currently 100,791 people waiting for kidney transplants in the United States with 3,000 new patients being added to the waiting list each month.
 The median wait time is 3.6 years, and while awaiting transplantation, many patients become too ill to survive transplantation or pass away prior to being offered an allograft.18 Alternatively, there are 398,861 individuals in the United States receiving HD for their ESRD.10

 In this article, we presented the case of a 56-year-old male with type II diabetes leading to ESRD.
 He underwent an uncomplicated left forearm radio-cephalic AVF creation and recovered without complication.
 He was seen in follow-up eight weeks after surgery and found to be in satisfactory health, but his GFR has continued to decline such that he is requiring increasing doses of furosemide to maintain a euvolemic state.
 On exam, the site of the AVF had a strongly-palpable thrill.
 A bruit was auscultated, but it had not yet matured to the point that could be accessed for HD.
-He will continue to meet with his outpatient nephrologist to assess maturation of the fistula and plan for eventual initiation of HD.
+He will continue to meet with his outpatient nephrologist to assess the maturation of the fistula and plan for the eventual initiation of HD.

 Over the past ten years, more than one million patients in the United States have initiated HD.
 This process has almost become routine and is now considered a “minor” procedure.
-This has been made possible through improved safety and refinement of vascular access creation techniques, and it is no small feat when considering the far reaching effects of ESRD and that the patient population inherently has a diminished baseline secondary to comorbid disease.19
+This has been made possible through improved safety and refinement of vascular access creation techniques, and it is no small feat when considering the far-reaching effects of ESRD and that the patient population inherently has a diminished baseline secondary to comorbid disease.19

-When chosen appropriately and monitored carefully, it is possible to safely perform HD access creation with relatively low risk of complication.
-Of the available methods, AVF creation remains the most reliable method for providing RRT in patients with ESRD.12-15 However, outcomes studies of AVF creation note that primary failure of the fistula remains a major issue.20 There is no clear consensus on predictors of this phenomena, but it is thought that arterial diameter is most strongly associated with success or failure.
+When chosen appropriately and monitored carefully, it is possible to safely perform HD access creation with a relatively low risk of complication.
+Of the available methods, AVF creation remains the most reliable method for providing RRT in patients with ESRD.12-15 However, outcomes studies of AVF creation note that primary failure of the fistula remains a major issue.20 There is no clear consensus on the predictors of this phenomenon, but it is thought that arterial diameter is most strongly associated with success or failure.
 Schinstock et al. found that the mean initial arterial diameters for patent brachiocephalic, brachiobasilic, and radiocephalic AVFs were 4.7 ± 1.0, 4.4 ± 1.2, and 2.9 ± 1.2 mm, respectively.20

-When compared with other means of obtaining vascular access, AVFs present lower risks of morbidity in the form of infection and technical complications.19,21 Additionally, the rate of cardiovascular and infection related mortality after AVF creation is 3.1% versus 9.7% after catheter placement or 4.8% after graft placement.19 These estimates are amplified in the older and increasingly more comorbid patients.
+When compared with other means of obtaining vascular access, AVFs present lower risks of morbidity in the form of infection and technical complications.19, 21 Additionally, the rate of cardiovascular and infection-related mortality after AVF creation is 3.1% versus 9.7% after catheter placement or 4.8% after graft placement.19 These estimates are amplified in the older and increasingly more comorbid patients.
 These morbidity and mortality risks are not trivial when considering the large number of people who will require RRT as a bridge or destination therapy.

 With this burden in mind, multiple studies are underway to further refine the process of AVF creation and further optimize patient outcomes.
 It will be important to define testing modalities to ensure adequate extremity perfusion after fistula creation.
-In an effort to minimize burdensome complications, work is being done to refine alternative techniques of access creation such as tunneled central venous catheter or AVG placement.
+In an effort to minimize burdensome complications, work is being done to refine alternative techniques of access creation such as a tunneled central venous catheter or AVG placement.
 Most importantly, work continues to better characterize biologic determinants of renal failure, as well as its progression towards ESRD requiring RRT.